kubevela/kubevela.github.io/versioned_docs/version-v1.5/platform-engineers/addon/intro.md

 A KubeVela addon is a collection that can contain the following two types of files；
 * `Extension configuration file` that defines KubeVela extensibility points, such as [X-definitions](../../getting-started/definition), [UI-Schema](../../reference/ui-schema) or [topology-rules](../../reference/topology-rule).
 * `Resource description file` that defines Kubernetes resource objects.
-They may be the kubernetes operator behind a X-definition, or the webserver, etc.
+They may be the Kubernetes operator behind a X-definition, or the webserver, etc.

 The picture below shows what KubeVela does when an addon is enabled.
 There are mainly three process:
 * [Addon Registry](./addon-registry) store addons which can be used to share and distribute addons anywhere, it can be any git repo, helm repo.